 I first ventured into Patchwork & Quilting in the 1970’s after watching a television programme and like many others my first piece was hexagons.
 Following this were a couple of pieces using Laura Ashley fabrics which were very popular at the time.

-Life and children (two girls and a boy) delayed further work until the early 1990’s when we moved to Basingstoke having just bought a business.
-Even with this full time work challenge I joined the North Hampshire Quilter Group in Basingstoke and The quilters Guild which is still a busy popular group to this day.
-With the NHQ I learnt how to do it ‘properly’.
+Life and children (two girls and a boy) delayed further work until the early 1990’s when we moved to Basingstoke, having just bought a business.
+Even with this full time work challenge I joined the North Hampshire Quilter Group in Basingstoke which is still a busy popular group to this day and The quilters Guild .
+With the North Hampshire Quilter Group I learnt how to do it ‘properly’.
 I made many quilts for family members and joined in on a few Row Robins and group challenges always using ‘popular’ patterns.

 Having sold our business (horaah!
 It took a while) and retired, Chris and I are looking forward to spending more time with our hobbies and pastimes.
 I’m now looking to produce many challenging and interesting pieces.
 My retirement present to me is a mid arm quilt machine which Chris imported from the USA and hand built a 3m alloy frame for.
 I’m busy learning this skill currently and having fun playing with it.
 I’m yet to get properly proficient with it, it can be fun and frustrating one at the same time.